MarcusWolschon/osmeditor4android/TRANSLATIONS.md

 ## Translating Vespucci

-You can [translate this program into your language](https://www.transifex.com/openstreetmap/vespucci/dashboard/) using transifex project.
+You can [translate this program into your language](https://app.transifex.com/openstreetmap/vespucci/) using the transifex project.

-Default preset is [translated separately, also at transifex](https://www.transifex.com/openstreetmap/presets/dashboard/), see https://github.com/simonpoole/beautified-JOSM-preset for more.
+Default preset is [translated separately, also at transifex](https://app.transifex.com/openstreetmap/presets), see https://github.com/simonpoole/beautified-JOSM-preset for more information.

 ## Technical issues